More information about Ace

 Algorithms used in Ace are described in the following papers (papers and bibtex entries can be downloaded here by clicking on "Publications").

-6. Probabilistic Inference by Weighted Model Counting.
+- On Probabilistic Inference by Weighted Model Counting.
 Mark Chavira and Adnan Darwiche.
-Currently under review.
+Artificial Intelligence Journal (AIJ-2008).

 Benchmarks used in published results